 - Are you currently syndromic?
 If you are, then the 5 ‘E’ list is probably very good advice but interpreting the advice in the correct context remains important.

-- Are your biochemistry results normal (e.g. 5HIAA) ?
-Normal readings (in range) tend to mean the syndrome is under control and many people who were diagnosed with a syndrome may actually be non-syndromic.
+- Are your syndrome related biochemistry results normal (e.g. 5HIAA)?
+Normal readings (in range) tend to mean the syndrome is under control and many people who were diagnosed with a syndrome may actually be non-syndromic following treatment.

 - Have you had treatment or are having treatment likely to produce side effects which might be confused with Carcinoid syndrome?
-For example, surgery can be the cause of diarrhoea and other issues.
+For example, surgery can be the long term cause of diarrhea and other issues.
 Despite the role of somatostatin analogues, these could also be the root cause of certain reactions.

 The vagaries of this disease will no doubt throw up some exceptions and additions.
 There will be patients who have no syndrome but have elevated biochemistry and vice versa!
 Additionally, there will be patients who have had surgery and/or are being treated with somatostatin analogues but will still be syndromic in varying degrees of severity.

-In my blog Nutrition Blog 4 – Food for Thought, I’ve liked to authoritative sources on potential diet triggers.
+In my blog Nutrition Blog 4 – Food for Thought, I’ve linked to authoritative sources on potential diet triggers.
 I’m not suggesting you cut out all of the foods on these lists (you won’t last long!).
 Some can indulge in those foods and some cannot.
 For example, chocolate and caffeine (tea/coffee) are on the lists but I eat/drink those frequently (in moderation) and have no problem.
 It’s a case of testing things out.
 I like to describe my eating as ‘The Risk Management of my Quality of Life’.
 By the way, no-one is suggesting that a NET patient with carcinoid syndrome (and don’t forget this is only one syndrome of many with NETs) should stop eating foods high in the offending amines or are precursors to serotonin (e.g. tryptophan).
 They do not make tumours grow (a myth) but just make sure you adhere to the dietary restrictions for any 5HIAA test.

 Emotions: Stressful situations can cause symptoms to flare up.
 While it is difficult to avoid all stress (work, home, commuting, etc), it is helpful if you can manage or reduce it.
 Like eating, this is a very individual area.
 From personal experience, I know stress can exacerbate carcinoid syndrome.
 Before I started my treatment, I was regularly flushing in meetings at work (….. think boxing matches!).
 After my treatment, stress was definitely a factor causing increased bowel motility.
 I’ve removed a lot of stress from my life and it helps.
 You may need to be ruthless in managing this aspect of your illness.